sepiropht/lippicture/README.md

 # A Complete Intro to React

-My own starter react with ssr redux flow
+Small project to test all react ecosystem (ssr, redux ,webpack, pwa)

 ## Contributing